dillonkearns/gitbook-elm-graphql/selection-sets.md

 viewerSelection = Debug.crash "TODO"
 ```

 `Debug.crash` may cause our program to fail at run-time, but it is actually a neat trick for getting our program to succeed at compile-time.
 It essentially tells the compiler to not check a piece that we're still working on.
-If it compiles, we know that everything besides the `Debug.crash` statements is looking good.
+If it compiles, we know that everything besides the `Debug.crash` statements is looking good, and we just need to swing back around to fill in the `Debug.crash` placeholders with real code.

 We're also omitting the type annotations for now.
 Once we finish building our **selection sets**, the compiler will actually be able to infer the types for us so there's not any need to worry about that yet.